dannyob/anytype-utils/README.md

 Command-line utilities for Anytype in Python, including an unofficial API library based on the internal Anytype Hearts middleware.

+You need to have the desktop Anytype app running to use this API!

 WARNING!
 I am not connected to the Anytype project.
 Using this API could render your space or your app inoperable!